2023's Best Tube Amps - Combo & Head - Up To $1000

 Cons

-- Single channel only
+• Single channel only

-- Shape control limits tonalities
+• Shape control limits tonalities

 Pros

-- Great heavy tones on stage and in the studio
+• Great heavy tones on stage and in the studio

-- Good clean tone
+• Good clean tone

-- 15W loud enough to keep up with drummers
+• 15W loud enough to keep up with drummers

-- Very portable
+• Very portable

 A lot of modern musicians in the Metal genre prefer to use either modelers (in the case of modern prog) or ratty vintage tube amps (for stoner/doom guys).
 The Orange Dark Terror is meant to cater to the latter.

-This compact 15W All-Tube amplifier is designed for heavier, saturated tones, with a few more gain stages in the preamp section.
-The preamp have 4 stages of gain like many modern high gain tube amps, paired with cleaner power amp section.
-This resulted in a more saturated type of gain compared to the vintage style voicings of the other Orange Terror amp series.
+The preamp has four stages of gain, like many modern high-gain guitar tube amps, paired with a cleaner power amp section.
+This results in a more saturated type of gain compared to the vintage-style voicings of the other Orange Terror amp series.

-True to the Terror line, The Dark terror features a very minimal control setup.
+True to the Terror line, The Dark Terror features a very minimal control setup.
 The shape knob takes the place of the typical 3 band eq.
-The Shape knob is a combination of a treble and bass control with a surprisingly wide range from really dark, Sleep-esque tones to scooped, old school metal and everything in between.
-The Volume and Gain control that interact with each other to achieve specific tones.
+The Shape knob is a combination of a treble and bass control with a surprisingly wide range from really dark, Sleep-esque tones to scooped, old-school metal and everything in between.

 What really surprised me is how good the clean tones are.
-They aren't pristine Fender cleans but they do have a lot of vibe and it don't feel stiff like many high gain amps' clean channels.
-In conjunction with the effects loop, the Dark Terror is able to be used with reverb and delay pedals for atmospheric cleans.
+They aren't as pristine as Fender amp cleans, but they do have a lot of vibe.
+It doesn't feel stiff like many high-gain amps' clean channels.

-All that being said, the Dark Terror is still just a single channel amplifier.
+All that being said, the Dark Terror is still just a single-channel amplifier.
 That means to get to the clean tones, you either have to roll down the volume on your guitar or settle with one gain setting all throughout.
-While intuitive, the Shape control can be limiting in terms of very specific tonal settings.
-I would have loved to have even a 2 band EQ in place of the shape knob.

-True to the Terror line, the Dark terror features a very minimal control setup.
+True to the Terror line, the Dark Terror features a very minimal control setup.
 The shape knob takes the place of the typical 3 band EQ.

 The Dark Terror is aggressive but can also be pristine at recording volumes.
 But for those that rely on a clean tone, the headroom of the 15W amplifier might be a bit limited at lower gain settings.
-This head was made to rock out so if you're looking for a clean pedal platform, look elsewhere.
-For live use however, it's all out or get drowned.
-It can easily keep up with heavy hitting drums on higher gain settings especially when pushing the power amp.

 The best application, and where I personally use my Dark Terror is in the studio.
 The 7W mode is great in the studio for getting more power amp saturation without overloading more sensitive mics like condensers.
 For doomy, sludgy tracks, the Dark Terror is what I plug into the most.
-Where it really shines is getting that saturated chug in the studio at volumes that won't shake the walls.
-It's this controlled chaos that makes the Dark Terror a must-have in your amp arsenal.

 Specifications

-- Power Rating: 7 to 15-Watts
+• Power Rating: 7 to 15-Watts

-- Preamp Tube(s): 3 x 12AX7
+• Preamp Tube(s): 3 x 12AX7

-- Poweramp Tube(s): 2 x XEL84
+• Poweramp Tube(s): 2 x XEL84

-- Controls: Gain, Shape, Volume
+• Controls: Gain, Shape, Volume

-- Input(s): Normal
+• Input(s): Normal

-- Output(s): 8ohm, 16ohm, 2x16ohm
+• Output(s): 8ohm, 16ohm, 2x16ohm

-- Misc:Tube Buffered Effects Loop
+• Misc:Tube Buffered Effects Loop

-- Weight: 12.46 lbs
+• Weight: 12.46 lbs

-- Suitable for: Modern Rock, Alternative, Punk, Metal
+• Suitable for: Modern Rock, Alternative, Punk, Metal

-Website | Source | *Rating Value |
+Website Source *Rating Value

-Premier Guitar | Jordan Wagner | 90/100 | Gearank | Raphael Pulgar | 96/100 |
+Premier Guitar Jordan Wagner 90/100

-YouTube | Plague Scythe Studios | 89/100 |
+YouTube Plague Scythe Studios 89/100

-The Best Combo Tube Amps Under $1000
+The Best Tube Guitar Amps Under $1000 - Combo Amps

 Vox AC15C1 - 15W 1x12"